fena-co/actions/composite/setup-js-env/README.md

 | Param | Description |
 |:------|:------------|
-| `branch` | Proxies the Githubs actions/checkout@v2 config.
-The default is the branch that trigged the containing workflow.
+| `ref` | Proxies the Githubs actions/checkout@v2 config.
+The default is the ref that trigged the containing workflow.
 | `fetch-depth` | Proxies the Githubs actions/checkout@v2 config.
 | `submodules` | Proxies to Githubs actions/checkout@v2 config.
 | `node-version` | The version of node to install.
 It will automatically attempt to extract the node version from the engines field in package.json and that always takes precedence.
 Defaults to `lts/*` (latest LTS release).